 - Bond protection – This life insurance policy covers home owners and their families in the event that they are unable to meet their monthly bond payments, due to disability, retrenchment or death.

-Note that there is new legislation that has come into effect since August 2017 with regard to life cover that is ceded to a bond, which can be viewed here.
-In keeping with these regulations, SA Home Loans Life has designed a Life Insurance Product which complies with every aspect of the regulations.
+Note that there is new legislation that has come into effect since August 2017 with regard to life cover that is ceded to a bond, In keeping with these regulations, SA Home Loans Life has designed a Life Insurance Product which complies with every aspect of the regulations.

 - Home maintenance – Regular home upkeep is an unavoidable but necessary reality of home ownership.
 Budgeting for scheduled or unforeseen maintenance work will take the financial pressure off looking after your property investment over the long term.